 Students prepare a recital of 30-40 minutes under the supervision of a vocal or instrumental teacher approved by the department.
-At least one piece must be performed on a period instrument, or must use either period or advanced twentieth-century techniques, as appropriate.
+At least one piece must be performed on a period instrument, or must use either period or advanced 20th-century techniques, as appropriate.
 Places in this course are limited and admission is by audition.
-Except with the permission of the Head of the School of Humanities on the recommendation of the Undergraduate Coordinator of the department, Advanced music performance 2 is available only to students taking a major in music.
+Except with the permission of the Head of the School of Humanities on the recommendation of the department's Undergraduate Coordinator, Advanced music performance 2 is available only to students taking a major in music.
 Advanced music performance 1 is not a prerequisite.